slatermccue/PK/README.md

 ## Current Status

+- 7/1/2024: Currently will add slides to CS-Blank.odp.
+Each slide is xml file tempXmlData.xml, but with page numbers and thumbnails being updated.
+Since the first slide in CS-Blank has no template, neither do the appended five slides have any adornment.
+Don't know yet if this will be a problem.

+  - Next, we need to create a sample presentation with three or four slides on it, then create a mechanism to export each slide as its own xml data file.

-6/28/2024: Still in the exploratory stage.
+- 6/28/2024: Still in the exploratory stage.
 I have been successful at parsing the XML of the .odp document, saving a slide or "page" as a separate file, then importing that file into a .odp document.
 For example, testPresentation.odp is modified from 5 slides to 6 slides when "workOnODP.py" is run.